 Best one-ingredient buckwheat bread recipe | gluten-free

-This wholesome and satisfying buckwheat bread has one ingredient only – buckwheat.
-It is super easy to make and the only thing required is planning ahead of time.
+This wholesome and satisfying one-ingredient buckwheat bread has one ingredient only – buckwheat.
+Just like my bread recipe without yeast, this healthy bread is super easy to make and the only thing required is planning ahead of time.

 The post has extra tips to make sure the recipe comes out amazing on your first try.
 If you're in a rush, use the link above to jump to the recipe card at the end! 👩🍳🔝